emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter2/lesson1.md

 1. What is the difference between frontend and backend?
 Can you provide a real life example?
 Note: You can't use the one in this chapter.

-2. What is the difference between global styling and module styling?
+2. What is the difference between the Preview and running the application on the Simulator?

-3. Take a screenshot of the running application and upload it to your quest submissions.
+3. Take a screenshot of the application running on the Simulator and upload it to your quest submissions.

-4. Upload the link to your public GitHub repository.